ateeq-khaliq/Bulk_RNAseq_Pipeline/05_FeatureCounts/README.md

 ## Output

+In the `featurecounts_output/` directory, you will find:

+1. `gene_counts.txt`:
-- `gene_counts.txt`: Raw output from featureCounts
+   - Raw output from featureCounts
+   - Contains detailed information about the counting process
+   - Includes gene IDs, chromosome, start, end, strand, length, and counts for each sample

+2. `processed_gene_counts.csv`:
-- `processed_gene_counts.csv`: Gene-by-sample count matrix
+   - A simplified gene-by-sample count matrix
+   - Rows represent genes, columns represent samples
+   - Values are the raw count of reads assigned to each gene in each sample

+3. `analysis_info.txt`:
-- `analysis_info.txt`: Information about the analysis run
+   - Contains metadata about the analysis run
+   - Includes information such as the date of analysis, featureCounts version, and whether data was processed as single-end or paired-end

+Additionally, in the base directory:

+4. `bam_files.txt`:
+   - A list of all BAM files processed by the pipeline

+5. `process_counts.R`:
+   - The R script used to convert the raw featureCounts output into the processed count matrix

 ## FAQs